Operations During Pandemic

 Q: How can I get an original birth certificate or other vital record to NYCERS, so I can get my benefit?

-NYCERS has suspended the requirement that members, pensioners, and beneficiaries submit original vital records in order to receive a benefit.
+NYCERS has temporarily suspended the requirement that members, pensioners, and beneficiaries submit original vital records in order to receive a benefit.
 Instead, a copy of the record can be uploaded to your secure MyNYCERS account (log in and look for the link labeled “Upload a Form or Document”), mailed to NYCERS at 30-30 47th Ave., Suite 1010, Long Island City, NY 11101, or faxed to 347-643-3884 and it will be treated as an original.
 Note that faxed documents will take longer to process.
 NYCERS reserves the right to request originals in the future as a validation measure.

 Q: Do I need to get new Letters Testamentary (LT) or Letters of Administration (LOA) if they are more than six months old, and do they need to be original?